 - Whole-grain crackers or chips – make your own or buy them from the market.

 - Cracked wheat, flax seeds, or oats crackers

 - Whole wheat spinach crackers

 - Kale chips ( baked Kale chips)

 Make it fun – use a yoghurt dip with herbs to dip these crackers.
 Use smaller pieces as topping for salad.

-Make it fun – Use as topping on salads, or fruits with yoghurt
+Make it fun – Use as a topping on salads, or fruit with yoghurt.

-• Seviyan upma made from wheat vermicilli is low in sodium, calories and fat and healthier than rava upma.
+- Seviyan Upma made from wheat vermicelli is low in sodium, calories and fat and healthier than Rava Upma.

-Eating healthy doesn’t mean you have to compromise on taste and crave for those mouth-watering delicacies.
+Eating healthy doesn’t mean you have to compromise on taste and crave those mouth-watering delicacies.
 Follow the above interesting recipes and enjoy a hearty and healthy meal without leading to any spikes in your blood sugar levels.
-The key aspect to keep in mind however is to monitor your blood sugar levels regularly without fail, using a compact and easy to carry smartphone glucometer.
+The key aspect to keep in mind, however, is to monitor your blood sugar levels regularly without fail, using a compact and easy-to-carry smartphone glucometer.